diem/diem/language/stdlib/transaction_scripts/doc/create_designated_dealer.md

 ## Function `main`

-Script for Treasury Comliance Account to create designated dealer with 'new_account_address' and 'auth_key_prefix' for nonsynthetic CoinType
+Script for Treasury Compliance Account to create designated dealer account at 'new_account_address' and 'auth_key_prefix' for nonsynthetic CoinType